lukejwatts/customizer-framework/README.md

 #### Button Set

-The button-set lets you add a field for selecting data in set of button.
+The button-set lets you add a field for selecting data in a set of button.

 #### Parameters